sourcegraph/sourcegraph-public-snapshot/doc/code_search/explanations/sourcegraph_cloud.md

 ### What is Sourcegraph cloud?

 Sourcegraph cloud is a Software-as-a-Service version of Sourcegraph.
 This means that we handle hosting and updating Sourcegraph so you can focus on what matters: searching your code.
-Sourcegraph cloud is available in public beta for any individual user to [sign up for free](https://sourcegraph.com/sign-up).
+Sourcegraph cloud is available in Public Beta for any individual user to [sign up for free](https://sourcegraph.com/sign-up).

 ### Limitations